Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Implications for Future Wide-Field Surveys

 \section{Implications for Future Wide-Field Surveys}

-While we have been able to learn a lot about the merger histories and past dwarf companions of the Milky Way and M31 by studying their stellar halos in depth, stellar halo studies outside of the Local Group have typically been limited to either pencil-beam surveys with telescopes like \textit{HST} \citep[e.g.,][]{Mouhcine2005,Harmsen2017} or low resolution integrated light studies with instruments like the Dragonfly Telephoto Array \citep[e.g.,][]{Merritt2016,Gilhuly2022}.
+While we have been able to learn a lot about the merger histories and past dwarf companions of the Milky Way and M31 by studying their stellar halos in depth, stellar halo studies outside of the Local Group are more limited.
+Ground-based observations of stellar halos performed with wide-field instruments like those on Subaru \citep[e.g.,][]{Barker2009,Mouhcine2010,Barker2012,Okamoto2015,Smercina2020,Smercina2023,Gozman2023}, Magellan \citep[e.g.,][]{Bailin2011,Crnojevic2016}, and Isaac Newton \citep[e.g.,][]{Ferguson2002} have used resolved star counts of RGB stars to map the stellar densities of stellar halos and estimate their masses, luminosities, metallicities, and accretion histories.
+Although these observations can reach equivalent surface brightnesses as faint as $\mu_{\mathrm{V}}$=33 mag arcsec$^{-2}$ \citep{Smercina2020}, they are limited at the faint end by the increasing difficulty of star-galaxy separation \citep[e.g.,][]{Smercina2023}.
+Other stellar halo observations have typically been restricted to either pencil-beam surveys with telescopes like \textit{HST} \citep[e.g.,][]{Mouhcine2005,Harmsen2017}---sometimes used in conjunction with wide-field ground-based observations---or low resolution integrated light studies with instruments like the Dragonfly Telephoto Array \citep[e.g.,][]{Merritt2016,Gilhuly2022}.
 However, over the next decade, the astronomical community will commission a number of instruments that will combine wide fields-of-view with high resolution, making it possible for us to study large numbers of stellar halos in considerable detail for the first time.
-In this section, we explore how we can apply our findings to future stellar halo observations with a focus on three of these new observatories: the Vera C. Rubin Observatory, \textit{Euclid}, and the \textit{Nancy Grace Roman Space Telescope}.
+In this section, we explore how we can apply our findings to future stellar halo observations with a focus on three of these new observatories: the Vera C. Rubin Observatory, \textit{Euclid}, and the \textit{Nancy Grace Roman Space Telescope}. \\